sb2345/okckd.github.io/source/_posts/experience/2015-04-07-add-adsense-octopress.md

 Thanks for the effort from [this reference](https://www.hi29.net/post/2013/11/30/octopresszen-mo-fang-adsense/).

-## Some stats
+## Updates

-{% img middle /assets/images/google-analytics-20150408.png %}

-My blog has around 700 click per day.

-Update: my re-submission of Google AdSense is not approached, because of "not enough content".
+Apr 9th update: my re-submission of Google AdSense is not approached, because of "not enough content".
 I don't know what else to do, so I switched to another ad platform.

+Apr 11th update: For the first time ever, my blog has more than 1,000 visit per day.

+{% img middle /assets/images/google-analytics-20150411.png %}